polyvox/polyvox.fm/README.md

 ```
 # You have to have installed brew-cask.
 # Check out http://caskroom.io
+brew cask install virtualbox
 brew cask install vagrant

+# Install the vagrant-scp plugin
+# We will eventually remove this as a dependency
 vagrant plugin install vagrant-scp
 ```

+## SECRETS!

+You have to know the password for the production database.
+So, if you're not in that inner circle, you can still build locally, but your push will fail.
+Sorry.

 ## Building